cocoaproductions/cocoaproductions.github.io/_posts/2023-09-30-join-pinbook-testflight-demo.md

 date: 2023-09-30T8:29:57+0100
 ---

-I am thrilled to announce, we are launching the first public demo for our newest product.
+We are thrilled to announce the first public demo of our newest product.

 [Join PINBook beta testing now.](https://testflight.apple.com/join/k5fOnkxq)